instructor-ai/instructor/docs/blog/posts/chain-of-density.md

 ### Original Prompt

-We can implement the original prompt using `pip install instructor` by breaking down the entire process into smaller api calls.
+We can break down the original process into smaller api calls.
 This allows us to introduce validation at each step to ensure that we're getting the results that we want.

 ??? note "Original Chain of Density Prompt"